clases-julio/p1-introc-JavierIzqUni/README.md

     ```

     Also the other problem I encounter was the same one that I had on excercise 1.
 [Problem of excercise 1](#ejercicio-1)

+3. Part c.

+    To solve the problem I reuse the same code I used in the previous part.

+    Also I asked the user to enter the power of e to calculate because this wasn't asked in the excercise, but I think is more complete this way.

+### Ejercicio 9